List of Magical Girl Site characters: Kosame's team

 A transgender girl who attends the same school as Kosame.
 Kiyoharu is recognized as female by the magical girl site, thus she is chosen as a magical girl.
 She was bullied at her school by the people who learned of her assigned gender.
-She has expressed her utter distaste for her peers to Kosame in private, and plans to exact vengeance to her bullies only after they had found happiness, just so she could feel the satisfaction of "throwing them from paradise into hell."
+She has expressed her utter distaste for her peers to Kosame in private, and plans to exact vengeance on her bullies only after they had found happiness, just so she could feel the satisfaction of "throwing them from paradise into hell."
 Her wand takes the form of a ring with the power to link directly within her target's sensory system to control their body and experience their senses remotely.
 Her emblem is the letter S. Blood flows out of her forehead and her blonde hair fades into pink purple when using her wand.